Illinois / La Salle County

 What is the weather like in Seneca, IL year-round?

-Seneca experiences four distinct seasons, with warm summers reaching up to 85°F and chilly winters dipping to 16°F. The area receives about 36.7 inches of rainfall annually and enjoys sunshine on 54% of days, offering a pleasant climate for outdoor activities.
+Seneca experiences four distinct seasons, with warm summers reaching highs of 85°F and cold winters dipping to 16°F. The area receives about 37 inches of rainfall annually and enjoys sunshine on 54% of days.
+This climate offers residents a balanced mix of outdoor opportunities year-round.

 Winter